 - Place in boiling water and as each leaf softens, remove it with a pair of tongs, very carefully…

-Pour the sauce over the cabbage rolls.
-Nudge the rolls around a bit so the sauce can slip between the rolls.
-Cover tightly with foil and bake for two hours at 325 degrees.
-You may want to place a sheet of foil larger than the pan on a rack just below the pan to catch any drips.
+When ready to bake, preheat oven to 350 degrees.
+F. Cover casserole tightly with foil and bake for two hours.
+Place a sheet of foil larger than the pan on a rack just below the pan to catch any drips.

 Nutrition per Roll: Cal 193, Cal fat: 83, 44%; Tot fat 9g; Chol 49mg; Sod 192 mg; Pot 211mg; Carb 18g; Fib .82g; Sug 12g; Prot 9g.